neilbalch/RPi-Computer-Power/README.md

 ## Repo organisation

+* comp-power.service    - Debian `systemd` service config file.
+Set up as described in [this StackOverflow post](https://stackoverflow.com/questions/4018154/how-do-i-run-a-node-js-app-as-a-background-service), but use this file and don't create another.
 * [repo]                - Node server
 * repo_public           - Contains picures for the README and other md files
 * [TODO.md](https://github.com/neilbalch/RPi-Computer-Power/blob/master/TODO.md)  - TODO list for this repo